 Our Blessed Life

 Our Blessed Life is soooo helpful.
 Colleen has a very organized way of presenting how to homeschool high school.
 She has lots of videos about curriculum choices as well as tips for things like making transcripts, planning, and handling standardized tests.
 Her High School Homeschool playlist is chock full of good information.
-Her older daughter is in 11th grade this year (2020-21) so she has been at the high school thing for awhile.
+Her older daughter was in 11th grade during the 2020-21 when I was getting started, so she had been at the high school thing for a while.
 She also covers how to create honors courses, which is helpful.
 Her younger daughter has special needs, so she has content about that as well.

 Grace and Grit

 Grace and Grit specializes in The Good and the Beautiful curriculum, and Ashlee also has really good advice about how to homeschool middle school.
-Her oldest daughter is going to start high school next year (2021-22) so she is just starting to create high school content.
+Her oldest daughter started high school in 2021, so she was just starting to create high school content when I discovered her.
+Now she’s been teaching high school for a while, so check her out!
 Her level-headed advice is inspirational.
 She has four children, so her advice includes how to make things work for multiple ages.

-Niki at That Homeschool Life does super honest real-life homeschool chatting.
+Niki at Homeschool Knockouts does super honest real-life homeschool chatting.
 She is a breath of fresh air.
-Her oldest is an 8th grader (2020-21), so she has good middle school info.
-Since he is advanced in some subjects, she also has some curriculum suggestions that are high school appropriate.
+Her oldest was an 8th grader during the 2020-21 school year, so she has good middle school info.
+Since he is advanced in some subjects, she also had some curriculum suggestions that are high school appropriate.
 She is a very good source for learning how to homeschool teens and tweens.
+She hasn’t added much since 2021, but I hope she gets at it again.

 Monson Schoolhouse is another one of my favorite choices for high school info.
 Mikael is very Christian, so her stuff isn’t for you if being secular is important for you.
 She loves The Good and The Beautiful curriculum and shows how to use it, but she also has other sources that she shares.
 I like Mikael because she’s obviously so happy with what she is doing with and for her kids…it brings me joy to watch her.
 Unfortunately, she hasn’t been posting many new videos lately.
 I’m hoping she’ll get back to it.